-In practice, several scenarios exist where circular disks fail to describe coverage areas precisely.
-This limitation is evident when directional transmission occurs, leading to the formation of circular sectors \cite{J:Okorafor}.
-Furthermore, the hexagonal cell layout is often favored over circular disks for cellular networks since it provides comprehensive coverage of a geographical region without any gaps \cite{B:Goldsmith}.
 What is of particular interest is the case of the elliptical shape, which is more complicated.
-More precisely, this has proven to suitably represent the narrow-strip-shaped cells in high-speed railway (HSR) communications.
-Elliptical cells offer a higher coverage percentage than the traditional circular ones since the users are almost deployed along the rail tracks \cite{C:Liu}, \cite{J:Lin}.
-An elliptical rather than circular footprint can also be created even in vertical transmission when the azimuth and elevation half-power beamwidths (HPBWs) of the directional antenna are not equal \cite{J:Noh}, \cite{C:Tamo}.
+In contrast to circular models with uniform radial symmetry, the elliptical approach captures spatial anisotropy, which can influence coverage performance, signal strength distribution, and link reliability.
+More precisely, this has proven to suitably represent narrow-strip-shaped cells in HSR communications.
+Elliptical cells offer a higher percentage of coverage than traditional circular ones since users are almost deployed along the rail tracks \cite{C:Liu}, \cite{J:Lin}.
+An elliptical rather than circular footprint can also be created in vertical transmission when the azimuth and elevation half-power beamwidths (HPBWs) of the directional antenna are not equal \cite{J:Noh}, \cite{C:Tamo}.
 In this case, the Tx projection on the ground coincides with the ellipse's center.
-Another more realistic scenario concerns an airborne Tx transmitting not vertically to the earth but at an angle, having turned its directional antenna by a few degrees.
-Due to the radiation pattern, an elliptical coverage area is formed centered at a distance from the projection of the Tx on the terrain \cite{J:Azari}.
+Another more realistic scenario concerns an airborne Tx transmitting not vertically to Earth but at an angle, having turned its directional antenna by a few degrees.
+Due to the radiation pattern, an elliptical coverage area is formed centered at a distance from the projection of Tx on the terrain \cite{J:Azari}.